jcyrus/hipstaff-pm/README.md

-# HipStaff PM - Monorepo
+# HipStaff PM Tool - Monorepo

-A full-stack project management application built with Next.js and Node.js, powered by Turborepo.
+A full-stack project management application built with Next.js and Node.js, powered by Turborepo and Cyrus's coffe and AI tools :D.

 ## Structure